Higher homotopy categories, higher derivators, and K-theory: -theory of higher derivators

 In addition, the natural morphisms of simplicial objects $\h_n\big(\S_{\bullet}^{\simeq} \C\big) \to \h_{n-1}\big(\S_{\bullet}^{\simeq} \C\big)$, for $n > 1$, define a tower of derivator $K$-theories for $\C$ which is compatible with the comparison maps $\mu_n$:

 In the case of ordinary derivators, Maltsiniotis conjectured in \cite{Malt} that the comparison map $\mu_1$ is a weak equivalence for exact categories.
 The comparison map $\mu_1$ was subsequently studied in \cite{Garkusha1, Muro, MR2, MR1}.
-It is known (see \cite{MR1}) that $\mu_1$ is not a weak equivalence for general $\C$, and moreover, that it will fail to be a weak equivalence even for exact categories \emph{if} derivator $K$-theory satisfies \emph{localization} -- a property which was also conjectured by Maltsiniotis \cite{Malt}.
+It is known (see \cite{MR1}) that $\mu_1$ is not a weak equivalence for general $\C$, and moreover, that $\mu_1$ will fail to be a weak equivalence even for exact categories \emph{if} derivator $K$-theory satisfies \emph{localization} -- a property which was also conjectured by Maltsiniotis \cite{Malt}.

 We prove a general result about the connectivity of the comparison map $\mu_n$ for general $\C$ and $n \geq 1$.
-The connectivity estimate is also a small improvement of the known estimate for $n=1$ that was shown by Muro \cite{Muro}.
+This connectivity estimate is also a small improvement of the known estimate for $n=1$ that was shown by Muro \cite{Muro}.

 \begin{theorem} Let $\C$ be a pointed $\infty$-category which admits finite colimits.
 Then the comparison map $\mu_n: K(\C) \to K(\der^{(n)}_{\C})$ is $(n+1)$-connected. \end{theorem}

 We will need the following useful elementary fact about simplicial spaces.